 Getting a correct diagnosis can allow the person to access the correct medical support, financial assistance and peer support which opens up many doors for families.

 - Firstly, make an appointment with your GP.

 - Ask your GP to review the characteristics of your complaint.

-- If your complaint fits the diagnosis of skin fragility ask your GP to do a referral letter to :
+- If your complaint fits the diagnosis of skin fragility ask your GP to do a referral letter and send to:

-If you need support at any point during this process, please contact firstname.lastname@example.org or 01 4126924.
-Deirdre is our Family Support Worker and will be happy to assist you in this process.
+If you need support at any point during this process, please contact our Family Support Team at [email protected].